luffy563/circRNA_tools_comparison/README.md

 - BackgroundRaw.csv: Raw datasets of expression matrix of circRNA predicted by all software on background datasets with different depths
 - performance.csv: recorded prediction performance indices of all software tools
 ## scripts
+### circRNA detection
 - get_reads_length.py: get the average read length of all datasets
-- summarize.py: summarize the raw results (*_filt.sngl.bed) of segemehl into summary bed file (*.sum.bed) downstream analysis scripts for data clean, analysis and visualization with python or R
+- summarize.py: summarize the raw results (*_filt.sngl.bed) of segemehl into summary bed file (*.sum.bed)
+### Downstream analysis
+The following scripts are used for data clean, analysis and visualization with python or R
 - conversion.r: convert raw genome coordinate (0-based or 1-based) to 0-based.
 - annotation.r: merge annotated circRNA list (circularRNA_known.txt) by the known circRNA retrieved from circBase and circAtlas database
 - pr-RnaseR.py: data clean and downstream analysis python script for positive, mixed, and real datasets
 - background_analysis.py: data clean and downstream analysis python script for background datasets
 ## shell_scripts
-general prediction pipeline for each software from short reads
+The general prediction pipeline for each software from short-read RNA-seq